dethertech/detherContracts/README.md

 [![Join the chat at https://gitter.im/dethertech/detherContracts](https://badges.gitter.im/dethertech/detherContracts.svg)](https://gitter.im/dethertech/detherContracts?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-### Warning: This contracts has not been thoroughly audited, it will evolve and improve before launching.

-Dether provides a decentralized peer-to-peer ether network that enables anyone on Earth to buy ether with cash and spend it at physical stores nearby.
-No bank account is needed, just a mobile phone with internet access.
-Our belief is that the beauty and power of the Ethereum technology should be easily accessible to all.

 ### Version 0.1
 This version is the MVP version, its not suppose to reflect our entire version describe in our white paper.
 What this version is supposed to do: